Menu

 Science

-To develop a strong knowledge and understanding of scientific phenomena, be able to apply their knowledge to a range of scenarios and be able to communicate their understanding of science effectively and to understand the role of science now and what it could be in the future.
+• To develop a strong knowledge and understanding of scientific phenomena, be able to apply their knowledge to a range of scenarios, including scientific enquiries and be able to communicate their understanding of science effectively.

 Implementation